 To follow up the success and key outcomes from the Company’s first cancer immunotherapy trial in patients with Stage IV CEA+ colon cancer, the CEA alphavaccine has been evaluated in earlier stage colon cancer patients (i.e., Stage III) to test the hypothesis that the vaccine elicits clinically relevant CEA-specific immune responses of greater magnitude and frequency than those measured in the Stage IV patients.
 Positive T-cell responses and antibodies against CEA have been seen.
-This trial was subsequently extended and the final patient will hopefully be recruited in the very near future - details pertaining to this study may be found on the following link:
+This trial was subsequently extended and the final patient was recruited earlier in 2017 - details pertaining to this study may be found on the following link:

 AlphaVax is developing a HER2 alphavaccine for breast cancer patients with HER2-expressing tumors.
 HER2 blockade has been used successfully against malignant breast cancer and the humanized monoclonal antibody Trastuzumab (Genentech, CA, marketed as Herceptin®) is currently approved for therapeutic use as first-line treatment of HER2-overexpressing metastatic breast cancer.
 A Phase I trial was initiated in October 2012 in collaboration with the Duke University Medical Center.
 The trial was sponsored by the Department of Defense, Breast Cancer Research Program.

 Two patient cohorts were enrolled in this trial: comprised of 4 patients in the first, and 18 patients in the second (a number greater than that first planned).
 No further enrollment will hence take place in this particular study.

 Data from this trial pertaining to immunological results is currently being collected.
 Additional analysis, such as that from tissue samples, is also being pursued.
 Immunological analyses of the data from those who completed therapy in the first phase of the trial has been conducted; and a poster presentation was shown at the 2015 ASCO meeting -- as available on

 More detail on this clinical trial may be found on the following link: